gardener/gardener/docs/development/local_setup.md

 [...]
 ```

-The Gardenlet will now reconcile the Seed.
+The gardenlet will now reconcile the Seed.
 Check the progess from time to time until it's `Ready`:

 ```bash
 kubectl get seed